flowcommerce/magento-flow-connector/README.md

 Documentation: [Flow Checkout UI](https://docs.flow.io/checkout/checkout)

-Once your Magento Catalog is fully synced with Flow, customers can be sent to Flow Hosted Checkout.
+Once your Magento 2 Catalog is fully synced with Flow Product Catalog, customers can be sent to Flow Hosted Checkout.
 There is a redirect URL included in this module that will send the user's cart and information to Flow Hosted Checkout.

 ```
 /flowconnector/checkout/redirecttoflow?country=FRA
 ```

-For localization of pricing data, please refer to the [Flow.js](https://docs.flow.io/shopify/flow-js) documentation.
+To localize pricing data, please refer to [Flow.js Product Localization](https://docs.flow.io/shopify/flow-js).

 ### Discount Codes